snaulX/Mino/README.md

 }
 /*
 for (counter i = 0; i < 100000000; i.inc() /*i++*/) {
-    println(i/1000); //counter is a special number type in TokensStandart library which optimize use of memory }
+    println(i/1000); //counter is a special number type in TokensStandard library which optimize use of memory }
 */
 var names = ["Alisa", "Alexander", "Maxim", "Anna", "Michael", "John"];